syntax-syndicate/stunning-ui/content/components/marquee.md

+---
+navigation.title: Marquee
-# Marquee
+title: Marquee

-An infinite scrolling component that can be used to display text, images, or cards.
+description: An infinite scrolling component that can be used to display text, images, or cards.
+category: text, cards, testimonials
+---

 ## Preview